 How to Handle the Worst Kinds of Sisters-in-Law

-While you can't trade your sister-in-law in for a kinder gentler version, you can manage the sitch with all the grace of the lady you are.
+While you can't trade your sister-in-law in for a kinder gentler version, you can manage the situation with all the grace of the lady you are.
 "People always have a reason for why they do what they do," says Anita A. Chlipala, LMFT, founder of Relationship Reality 312 in Chicago.
-Thinking about possible reasons for her behaviors might help lessen your desire to hire a hit on her.
-Here, Chlipala breaks down the five worst types of SILs and how to deal.
+Thinking about possible reasons for her behaviors might help lessen your desire to cut ties entirely.
+Here, Chlipala breaks down the five worst types of sisters-in-law, and how to deal with each.

 The Bossy Babs

 She tries to control everything from how you tuck in your shirt to the way you should plan your wedding.
 As much as this might pain you, Chlipala suggests giving her the benefit of the doubt.
 "Usually people who come across as controlling have anxiety," she says.
 "She may be anxious about her brother having 'the best day ever,' or thinks her ways are the right ways," she says.
 Take a deep breath and when she goes into controlling mode, gently remind her that this is your day as well as your fiancé's, and although you appreciate her input, ultimately you will do what you and your future husband think reflects you both best.
 Then have a stiff one.

 She wants to know everything from what your father does for a living to how much you're spending on the wedding.
 Before you deck her, (calmly) tell her the reason(s) why it's none of her business, says Chlipala.
 For instance, you can say that money is a private matter in your family or with your fiancé, and you'd like to keep it that way.
 Or you can keep it light and say; "Money doesn't matter when it comes to spending a day with our favorite people."
 And laugh it off even though you're seething inside.